kencormack/pistar-lastqso/README.md

 **dxcc** (https://fkurz.net/ham/dxcc.html) is a small command line utility, written in perl, which determines the ARRL DXCC entity of a ham radio Callsign.
 It was written by Fabian Kurz, DJ1YFK and uses the **cty.dat** country file by Jim Reisert, AD1C (http://www.country-files.com/).

 **pistar-lastqso** itself was developed on a Raspberry Pi Zero WH with eMMC (backed up to USB storge), with generic Chinese MMDVM boards (including Duplex and Simplex models).
-Development began with pi-star 4.1.4, and has continued through all pi-star updates to date.
+Development began with PI-STAR 4.1.4, and has continued through all PI-STAR updates to date.
 Testing the output is performed on 1.) a Lenovo Thinkpad laptop running Windows 10 Pro via SSH with PuTTY and Xming (an X-server), and PuTTY running as term-type TERM=xterm, or 2.) direct HDMI connection from the Pi to a 40" flatscreen (TERM=linux).

 - **[Section Links](https://github.com/kencormack/pistar-lastqso#contents)**
 - **[Back to Files](https://github.com/kencormack/pistar-lastqso)**